isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>6.9&nbsp; &nbsp; &nbsp; &nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students are allowed to wear only one set of plain gold/silver round studs
+<p>Students are allowed to wear one set of plain gold or silver round studs
-of diameter 0.5 cm maximum or colourless ‘ear sticks’ on the earlobes.
+with a maximum diameter of 0.5 cm, or colourless 'ear sticks' on the earlobes.
 Students are discouraged from having multiple ear piercings.
-Other forms of piercing are not allowed.&nbsp;</p>
+Other forms of piercings are not allowed.</p>
 </td>
 </tr>
 <tr>